TruncatedDinoSour/armour/doc/d/pDB-1.md

 Its layout includes the sizes of sections, the types, and the [format specifiers](https://docs.micropython.org/en/latest/library/struct.html) for the binary data, along with what the section means.

 Whenever bytes are mentioned, assume the bytes are [Little Endian](https://en.wikipedia.org/wiki/Endianness#Little), unless specified otherwise. pDB is a format which works with primarily little-endian data.
 (for example 2 little endian bytes (`uint16_t`, `<H`) representing 7621: `0xC5 0x1D`, and 1: `0x01 0x00`)

-Note: A virtual section is a section separated by relation to one another (say magic bytes & version), but not literally separated in the format, meaning if you want a uniform list of the format, you can just ignore the "Virtual Section" headers.
+Note: A virtual section is a section in the format separated by logical links, but is not literally separated in the format.
+If you want a uniform list describing the format, feel free to ignore the "Virtual section" headers.

 ### Virtual section: Identifier